Saving the North Atlantic right whale

 On the brink of extinction

 Once plentiful, the North Atlantic right whale was hunted nearly to extinction by early 20th century whaling.
 After rebounding slightly in the 1990s, the population has once again been driven to the brink by entanglements in fishing gear and collisions with vessels.
-No more than 340 North Atlantic right whales remain, making them one of the most endangered whale species on Earth.
-The Southeast U.S., in particular, is the only place on the planet the whales are known to give birth and raise their young.
+No more than 340 North Atlantic right whales remain, making them one of the most endangered large whale species on Earth.
+The Southeast U.S. is the only place on the planet the whales are known to give birth and raise their young.

 These magnificent whales are barely hanging on — in fact, fewer than 70 reproductive females are left, making the need to stop needless human-caused deaths even more urgent.
 Thanks to scientists and experts working hard to save this species, we know there are solutions.
 If we don’t come together to take meaningful action now, we could lose these whales forever.Sierra Weaver, Senior Attorney and leader of SELC’s Coast & Wetlands Program

 Protecting whales in court

 North Atlantic right whales already face extraordinary manmade threats in the ocean, and offshore drilling would have introduced another.
 To locate potential oil deposits, seismic-blasting boats bombard the ocean with sound waves so loud they can disrupt the whales’ ability to communicate and feed.
 We went to court to prevent seismic companies from launching their boats.
 The seismic companies later said they would not seek permits to map the Atlantic seabed.